Jojodicus/xecute/README.md

 xte <command>
 ```

-There is no need to configure any files, as everything is done at compile-time.
+By default, there are only two users allowed to use `xte`: root itself and the user who compiled the program.

-By default, there are only two users allowed to use `xte`: root itself and the user who compiled the program
+Configuring can be done in the Makefile itself.
+After changing settings, the binary will have to be compiled and installed again.